an-pavlovych/hhcodingtask/README.rst

 How to set up this project?
 ===========================
-The project has been built using [cookiecutter-django template](https://github.com/pydanny/cookiecutter-django).
-Please refer to it's docs for some more information.
+The project has been built using cookiecutter-django template (https://github.com/pydanny/cookiecutter-django).
+Please refer to its docs for some more information.
 Launching the project follows well known guidelines of setting up a standard django project:

 - creating virtualenv
 - installing requirements